Apple infringes Samsung patent on older iPhones, iPads - U.S. agency

 | WASHINGTON

-WASHINGTON Samsung Electronics scored a victory over rival Apple Inc in their long-running dispute over mobile device patents after a U.S. trade agency issued an order banning older but still-popular Apple products from the U.S. market.
+WASHINGTON Samsung Electronics scored a point on Tuesday over global rival Apple Inc in their long-running battle over mobile device patents.

-The U.S. International Trade Commission (ITC) ruled on Tuesday that the Silicon Valley giant had infringed on a patent owned by Samsung that involves the ability of devices to transmit multiple services simultaneously and correctly through 3G wireless technology.
+A U.S. trade body found the Silicon Valley giant had infringed on a patent owned by the Korean company and slapped a ban on the sale of certain older iPhone and iPad models sold by AT&T Inc.

-The independent federal agency slapped a ban on the import or sale of the iPhone 4, iPhone 3GS, iPad 3G and iPad 2 3G distributed by AT&T, the biggest seller of Apple devices in the United States when Samsung filed its complaint in 2011.
-The products are assembled in Asia.
+The U.S. International Trade Commission, an independent federal agency, issued a limited order stopping all imports and sales for AT&T models of the iPhone 4, iPhone 3GS, iPad 3G and iPad 2 3G.
+The versions targeted are more than a year old but are still solid sellers.

-U.S. President Barack Obama has 60 days to review the ruling.
-If he does not veto the order, it will go into effect.
+All such exclusion orders are sent to President Barack Obama, who has 60 days to review them.
+If he does not veto the order, it goes into effect.

-It is not immediately clear what the impact could be on Apple or AT&T should Obama let the ruling stand, since the decision remains subject to a potentially prolonged appeals process.

-While the products targeted are more than a year old, some models such as the iPhone 4 remain solid sellers.

 "We are disappointed that the commission has overturned an earlier ruling and we plan to appeal.
 Today's decision has no impact on the availability of Apple products in the United States," Apple spokeswoman Kristin Huguet said in a statement.